 - evaluating the effect of ageing on the human microbiome

-- elucidating how bacteria associated with gastrointestinal colonisation construct and maintain biofilm-communities, and
+- elucidating how gastrointestinal bacterial pathogens construct and maintain biofilm-communities

 - developing cost effective systems to treat and monitor drinking water safety in resource poor communities

 - understanding how environmental influences modulate antibiotic resistance transfer among multi-resistant bacteria such as Vancomycin Resistant Enterococci

 - microbial fermentations for food and related industries